percona/percona-server-mongodb-operator/source/TLS.rst

 The internal certificate is also used as an authorization method.

-Certificates for TLS security can be generated in several ways:
+Certificates for TLS security can be generated in several ways.
+By default, the Operator generates long-term certificates automatically if there are no certificate secrets available.
+Other options are the following ones:

 * the Operator can use a specifically installed *cert-manager*, which will automatically generate and renew short-term TLS certificates,
-* certificates can be generated manually and presented to the Operator in a Secrets object,
+* certificates can be generated manually.
-* if there are no certificate secrets available, and no *cert-manager*, the Operator will automatically generate and use long-term certificates.

 You can also use pre-generated certificates available in the ``deploy/ssl-secrets.yaml`` file for test purposes, but we strongly recommend